tri613/gatsby-remark-twemoji-shortcut/README.md

 └─── ...other stuffs
 ```

-  - See more about local plugins on [Gatsby.js](https://www.gatsbyjs.org/docs/plugin-authoring/#local-plugins)
+You can read more about local plugins on [Gatsby.js](https://www.gatsbyjs.org/docs/plugin-authoring/#local-plugins).

 #### Install with yarn / npm